 The Program seeks to accomplish these objectives through a variety of services.
-First, the Program helps senior managers and facility supervisors operate their buildings more efficiently by understanding the technical and financial benefits of investing in energy efficiency and developing a plan to make energy efficiency improvements.
+First, SCORE helps senior managers and facility supervisors operate their buildings more efficiently by understanding the technical and financial benefits of investing in energy efficiency and developing a plan to make energy efficiency improvements.
 Customers enrolling in the Program, referred to as Participants, receive technical and energy management assistance to help them make decisions about cost effective investments in facility energy efficiency.
 Participants also receive direct cash incentives for completed energy efficiency projects.

-Other program services may include the identification and evaluation of opportunities for energy efficiency measures and communications support.
-The Program works with Participants to determine the most appropriate set of services to offer in order to address both immediate and longer-term needs.
+Other program services may include: benchmarking of current energy use, creation of an energy master plan, identification and evaluation of opportunities for energy efficiency measures, and communications support.
+SCORE works with Participants to determine the most appropriate set of services to offer in order to address both immediate and longer-term needs.

 While the Program does provide technology recommendations, it does not require specific technologies or end uses.
-Instead, the Program provides a framework through which the Participant can receive incentives for implementing and installing a wide range of measures at their sites.
+This provides a framework through which Participants can receive incentives for implementing and installing a wide range of measures at their sites.

-The Program, in addition to the Participants, involves the Program Sponsor (El Paso Electric Company) and the Program Implementer (CLEAResult).
+The SCORE Program, in addition to El Paso Electric customers (Participants), involves the Program Sponsor (El Paso Electric) and the Program Implementer (CLEAResult).
 The roles and responsibilities of each are defined in the "Program Roles & Responsibilities" section below.